zaiisao/Documentation/en/Voice/voice_effect_android_audio.md

 // The level of the early reflection signal (wet signal) in dB.
 The value ranges between -20 and 10. rtcEngine.setLocalVoiceReverb(AudioConst.REVERB_WET_LEVEL, 7);

 // The room size of the reverberation.
-A larger romm size means a stronger reverberation.
+A larger room size means a stronger reverberation.
 The value ranges between 0 and 100. rtcEngine.setLocalVoiceReverb(AudioConst.REVERB_ROOM_SIZE, 6);

 // The length of the initial delay of the wet signal (ms).
 The value range between 0 and 200.